 The Client Project is applied planning research on a real-world problem conducted by MURP students in their 2nd year in order to satisfy the capstone requirement for the degree.
 Students present visual representations of their research at Careers, Capstones, and Conversation: A Networking Event (CCC) in the Spring.
-Each year at CCC three students are awarded for outstanding posters in three categories.
-The 2016 poster winners are below.
+Each year at CCC three students are awarded for outstanding posters.
+The 2017 poster winners are below.

 All capstone projects can be viewed in the CAPSTONE PROJECT DATABASE!

 Community Collaborative & Comprehensive Projects

 Community Collaborative & the Comprehensive Projects are similar, in many respects, to the client project, but larger in scope and scale.
 These projects simulate real world planning practice in that they incorporate students from various areas of concentration working together to research a problem from multiple planning angles.

 The Community Collaborative, launched in 2020, grew out of the Community Scholars Program, which was created in 1991 as a joint initiative of UCLA’s Department of Urban Planning and the Center for Labor Research and Education in recognition of the important role that grassroots community and labor leaders, organizers, and artists play in shaping community development policy in Los Angeles.
 The Community Collaborative program continues to work in this spirit and provides an opportunity for these key grassroots players, regardless of their formal education background, to participate in this special applied research seminar along with graduate students.
 All work together on research and strategy-building on an issue of pressing concern to Los Angeles communities.